proj4js/proj4js/README.md

 grunt build
 ```

-to create a build with only custome projections include a comma seperated list of projections codes (thie file name in 'lib/projections' without the '.js') after a colin, e.g.
+to create a build with only custom projections include a comma separated list of projections codes (the file name in 'lib/projections' without the '.js') after a colon, e.g.

 ```bash
 grunt build:tmerc